mickelson/attract/Layouts.md

      Default value is 255.
    * `alpha` - Get/set alpha level for image.
 Range is [0 ...
 255].
 Default
      value is 255.
-   * `index_offset` - [artwork only] Get/set offset from current selection
+   * `index_offset` - Get/set offset from current selection for the artwork/
-     for the artwork to display.
+     dynamic image to display.
 For example, set to -1 for the image corresponding to the previous list entry, or 1 for the next list entry, etc.  Default value is 0.
-   * `filter_offset` - [artwork only] Get/set filter offset from current
+   * `filter_offset` - Get/set filter offset from current filter for the
-     filter for the artwork to display.
+     artwork/dynamic image to display.
 For example, set to -1 for an image indexed in the previous filter, or 1 for the next filter, etc.  Default value is 0.
    * `skew_x` - Get/set the amount of x-direction image skew (in layout